4kills/go-libdeflate/README.md

 ```

 There are also convencience methods that allow one-time compression to be more easy as well as directly compress to zlib format.

+# Notes

+- **Do NOT use the <ins>same</ins> Compressor / Decompressor across multiple threads <ins>simultaneously</ins>.** However, you can create as many of them as you like, so if you want to parallelize your application, just create a compressor / decompressor for each thread.
+(See Memory Usage down below for more inof)

+- **Always `Close()` your Compressor / Decompressor when you are done with it** - especially if you create a new compressor/decompressor for each compression/decompression you undertake (which is generally discouraged anyway).
+As the C-part of this library is not subject to the go garbage collector, the memory allocated by it must be released manually (by a call to `Close()`) to avoid memory leakage.

+- Memory Usage: `Compressing` requires at least ~32KiB of additional memory during execution, while `Decompressing` also requires at least ~32 KiB of additional memory during execution.

+# Benchmarks

+## Compression

+## Decompression

+# License

+# Attribution